nvd11/terraform-mig/README.md

 ## Outputs

+Outputs are the return values of a Terraform module.
+You can use them to expose information about the resources created by the module to other parts of your Terraform configuration.
+For example, you could use the `instance_group_manager_id` to attach a load balancer.

 | Name                        | Description                                    |
 | --------------------------- | ---------------------------------------------- |
 | `instance_group_manager_name` | The name of the managed instance group manager. |